Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/command_recall.md

 ---

-    title: Use the previous/next command
+    title: "Use the previous/next command "
-    linkTitle: Use previous/next command
+    linkTitle: "Use previous/next command "
-    weight: 190
+    weight: 180

----
-You can use the **Up/Down Arrow** keys as a shortcut to recall the previous or next command.
+---You can use the **Up/Down Arrow** keys as a shortcut to recall the previous or next command.

 <span id="Partial"></span>